From Femtoseconds to Gigaseconds: The SolDeg Platform for the Performance Degradation Analysis of Silicon Heterojunction Solar Cells: Conclusions

-In this paper we studied the problem of heterojunction solar cell degradation by layering several techniques on top of each other in order to determine the dynamics of electronic defect generation.
-The first layer of our method was to adapt LAMMPS Molecular Dynamics simulations to create aSi/cSi stacks.
+In this paper we reported the development of the SolDeg platform for the study of heterojunction solar cell degradation.
+SolDeg layers several techniques on top of each other, in order to determine the dynamics of electronic defect generation on very long time scales.
+The first layer of SolDeg was to adapt LAMMPS Molecular Dynamics simulations to create a-Si/c-Si stacks.
 Our simulations used femtosecond time-steps.
-For the interatomic potential, we used the Artificial-Intelligence-based GAP interatomic potential.
-Next, we optimized these stacks with Density Functional calculations.
-This was followed by creating localized structural defects in the stacks by local heat blasting.
-We then analyzed the just-generated structural defects by the Inverse Participation Ratio (IPR) method to identify which structural defects induced and supported electronic defects.
-Next, we adapted the Nudged Elastic Band (NEB) method to determine the energy barriers that control the formation of these electronic defects.
-We performed the NEB method for thousands of electronic defects to determine the distributions of these energy barriers.
-Finally, we developed an Accelerated Superbasin Kinetic Monte Carlo (AS-KMC) approach to determine the time dependence of the electronic defect generation, as controlled by this energy barrier distribution.
-The determination of the energy barriers out to 4 eV enabled us to determine the defect generation out to Gigaseconds, or of the order of 10 years.
-Our method was thus capable of connecting physical processes from femtoseconds to Gigaseconds.
-Our main conclusions were that even in dark conditions, thermal activation processes lead to a substantial increase of the electronic defect density.
-Further, we also simulated the same defect generation processes at the accelerated testing temperature of 350K, and established a quantitative relationship between the regular and accelerated defect generation.
-This correspondence makes accelerated testing a more quantitative assessment tool.
+For the interatomic potential, we used the machine-learning-based Gaussian approximation potential (GAP).
+Next, we optimized these stacks with density functional theory calculations.
+In SolDeg's next layer we created about 1,500 shocked clusters in the stacks by cluster blasting.
+We then analyzed the just-generated shocked clusters by the inverse participation ratio (IPR) method to conclude that cluster blasting generated electronic defects in about 500 of the 1,500 shocked clusters.
+Next, we adapted the nudged elastic band (NEB) method to determine the energy barriers that control the creation and annihilation of these electronic defects.
+We performed the NEB method for about 500 shocked clusters on our way to determine the distribution of these energy barriers.
+A simple exponential form gave a good fit for $P(E)$.
+Finally, we developed an accelerated super-basin kinetic Monte Carlo (AS-KMC) approach to determine the time dependence of the electronic defect generation, as controlled by the broad energy barrier distribution.